MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-810-scenario-include.md

-Get an overview about the needed components for an items bill of material (BOM), both for assembly and for production.
+Get an overview of the components in an item's bill of materials, for both assembly and production.